rivian/delta-go/README.md

 Checkpoints:
 - The checkpoint checksum is not being written or validated
 - Checkpoints with non-string-type partitions require custom JSON marshal/unmarshal code
-- Parsed stats does not include null counts

 Other:
 - Nested schemas (containing nested structs, arrays, or maps) are not supported